MaximillianZhao/fishdex-test-proof-of-concept/README.md

 ### Scope

-* Preprocessing images and setting up a data pipeline useing Keras ImageDataGenerator
+* Preprocessing images and setting up a data pipeline using Keras ImageDataGenerator
 * Building a simple CNN architecture from scratch
 * Evaluating model performance and identifying areas for improvement